StefanSchroeder/ttfsample/README.md

 The absolute value will taken, so you can use negative numbers, but why would you do that?

+    -height INTEGER

+The *-height* option defines the height of the generated PNG image.
+The default is 800.
+If you make the height too small, the image will be simply cut off.
+Setting this value to 0 is illegal.

 # Testing

 Tested on Windows and Linux.